Environmental perspectives direct the implementation of the development programme’s investments as well as the use of the areas.

 Environmental perspectives guide the implementation of the development programme’s investments as well as the use of the areas, and environmental impact calculations will be made for each investment project.

-An analysis of the need for an Environmental Impact Assessment (EIA) will be carried out both for the harbour tunnel construction and the quay expansion in the West Harbour.
+An Environmental Impact Assessment (EIA) will be carried out both for the harbour tunnel construction and the quay expansion in the West Harbour.
 An EIA procedure is a way to manage the projects’ detrimental environmental impacts.
 By taking the environmental impacts into account during the planning stages, it is possible to influence future solutions.